whwbaird-appdev/ruby-koans/README.md

 With the koans, we're going to learn by seeing and doing.
 Primarily, our objectives are:

- - Become familiar with how automated tests are written.
+ - Become familiar with how automated tests are written — soon, you're going to have to write them yourself.
 So, pay attention to how they look.
  - Expand our vocabulary of Ruby classes and methods.
  - Deepen our understanding of the Ruby object model and Ruby idiom.